 Call our car accidents lawyer in San Diego, CA to get compensated for your injuries.

-In general, a Longshore Act lawyer is a professional who can provide legal representation for injured workers who are covered under the Defense Base Act.
+A trusted Longshore Act lawyer and DBA attorney is a professional who can provide legal representation for injured workers who are covered under the Defense Base Act.
 Our San Diego personal injury lawyers at The Benner Law Firm can help with injury claims for simple circumstances or represent you and fight for your legal rights in a complex Defense Base Act claim.
 We commit ourselves to protect your rights as a civilian employee working outside the United States on US military bases.

-Talk to our Defense Base Act and Longshore Act attorneys in San Diego, California.
+Talk to our San Diego Defense Base Act attorneys to take action today.
 We will work with you to obtain what you deserve and maximize your financial compensation.
-Call our San Diego personal injury law firm at (619) 505-3935 to schedule a consultation today.
+Call our San Diego personal injury law firm to schedule a consultation today.

 Latest Posts